TETRA326/CLI-GPT/README.md

 ```
 This will give you a similar interface to talk to ChatGPT with.
 You can bookmark the tab to return later, or drag this: [shell](https://shell.cloud.google.com) to the bookmark bar.
 Cloud Shell should recover your session.

-*Hint:* You can use the `clear` command to remove all the text in the terminal and clear your workspace.
+*Tip:* You can use the `clear` command to remove all the text in the terminal and clear your workspace.

 ## Update
 Run this every-so-often to make sure your code is up-to-date.
 Or, if you experience issues, you can run `gpt-update` to reset everything.